AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 > - Recycling coefficient: `R`

-*   **`Divertor_Subdivertor_Dirk`**: Uses the expression from Dirk's IPP presentation about divertor and subdivertor pressures, after assuming that 95% of the incoming plasma particles return to the core.
+*   **`Divertor_Subdivertor_Dirk`**: Uses an analytical expression for divertor and subdivertor prssures derived in [7], after assuming that 95% of the incoming plasma particles return to the core.
     *   **Inputs:** `n_targ`, `T_targ`
     *   **Outputs:** `Gamma_targ`, `N_in_x`, `p_div_x`, `p_sub_x` (where x = AEH and AEP)